telerik/kendo-ui-core/docs/styles-and-layout/sass-themes.md

 To create a new theme:

-1. On the initial SASS Theme Builder pane, select the **Start Theming** option.
+1. On the initial Sass Theme Builder pane, select the **Start Theming** option.
 1. Choose one of the existing skins to use as a base.
 The currently available built-in skins are **Default** and **Bootsrap**.

     **Figure 2: Selecting a base theme**